- Challenge Spirits

 - Use of Foreigen Language

-What is the FIRST Program?FIRST is a four-day, three-night program that offers first-year students the opportunity to spend the break between quarters*1 to travel to other parts of Japan or overseas and directly experience Asian culture and society by interacting with local people and conducting field research.
+What is the FIRST Program?FIRST is a short-term, intensive program that offers first-year students the opportunity to spend the break between quarters*1 to travel to other parts of Japan or overseas and directly experience Asian culture and society by interacting with local people and conducting field research.
 The FIRST Program is held twice a year: once in another country for domestic students in the spring and once in another part of Japan for international students in the fall.

 After you enter APU, the FIRST Program will offer you an opportunity to step outside of the multicultural campus, and this will enhance your understanding of what it means to learn at APU while giving you a global perspective.
 To date, a large number of students have gotten a taste of the outside world by joining this program.